curiousest/curiousest.github.io/_posts/2024-07-01-parable-on-the-vulnerable.md

 "Remember that feeling you had there?
 That's often how women feel around men."

-It's a not-quite-safe feeling.
-Where you know you can trust 99.9% of people, but you still have to compensate for that rare evildoer, and you end up profiling and treating some good people like potential threats.
-You make decisions based on your gut instinct.
+For me, it was a not-quite-safe feeling.
+Where I knew I could trust the vast majority of people, but I still had to compensate for that rare evildoer, and I ended up profiling and treating some good people like potential threats.
+I made decisions based on my gut instinct and initially rejected everyone who initiated interactions with me.
+I wanted someone to go with, but I had to figure out who to trust.
+The ones with the most to gain from me were the ones who were willing to do the worst things to me.